 Step 7: While the mixture is still wet, add the Creme Egg halves on top.
 Use your hands to gently press them down to help them stick.

-Step 8: Refrigerate your Creme Egg fudge for 2 hours until it's firm to the touch.
+Step 8: Refrigerate your fudge for 2 hours until it's firm to the touch.
 Once it's set, remove it from the tin and peel off the baking paper.
 Then just cut it into squares and enjoy!

 Top tips